ROCm/rocm-blogs/blogs/software-tools-optimization/julia-amdgpu/README.md

 ] add AMDGPU
 ```

-We do also require users to have a working ROCm installation, see the
+Users are also required to have a working ROCm installation, see
 [requirements](https://amdgpu.juliagpu.org/dev/#Requirements) section.

 #### Example: element-wise addition